alternative diy christmas tree tent for kids

 eco-friendly christmas tree dough ornaments

-We rolled tiny evergreen clippings and flowers into some of the ornaments, and also experimented with making evergreen prints in the playdough.
+We rolled tiny evergreen clippings and flowers into some of the ornaments and also experimented with making evergreen prints in the playdough.

 diy dough christmas ornaments

-Something about using cookie cutters and making imprints in playdough is incredibly exciting to toddlers.
-We also used a cup to make big circle ornaments, so if you don’t have any cookie cutters, just used whatever you can find!
+We also used a cup to make big circle ornaments, so if you don’t have any cookie cutters, just use whatever you have on hand to cut out shapes.

 making dough ornaments with my toddler using small cookie cutters

 We let the dough ornaments dry out over a few days (you can pop them in the oven or microwave to make the process faster), and then used paperclips to hook them on our voile curtain “tree”.
-And these ornaments can go right in the compost after the holidays, or we might store them for next year since they should be completely dried out.
+And these ornaments can go right in the compost after the holidays.
+Or, we might store them for next year since they should be completely dried out.

 Nature Clippings